TIGRLab/datman/tests/fixture_project_settings/README.txt

-This fixture directory is used by the following test scripts:
+This fixture directory is used by any tests that rely on datman.config.config for configuration info.

-	test_dm-qc-report.py
-	test_project_config.py
-	test_scan.py